 - Reduction in muscle tension

 - Improvement in neuromuscular coordination

 - Improvement in balance and postural awareness

-- Provision of relief from cramping
+- Relief from cramping

 Here are some amazing exercises that will keep your body in tip-top condition and take your workout routine to the next level.

 1. Neck Stretch

 While sitting tall or standing, place your right arm gently on the left side of your head, and place the other arm out to your side.
 Slowly pull your head towards your right shoulder until you can feel the stretch on the left side of your neck.
 Hold for about 30 seconds before releasing, and repeat for the opposite side.

 2. Chest Stretch

 Stand upright, with your fingers interlocked behind your back, near your buttocks.
 While keeping your shoulder blades together and your back straight, push your arms up behind you until you feel the stretch in your chest.
 Hold for about 20-30 seconds before releasing.